Surat Gujarat, India Travel Guide

 Optimal weather for exploration.
 Numerous festivals offer rich cultural experiences.

-Higher accommodation and flight prices.
+Higher accommodation and travel expenses.
 Popular attractions have larger crowds.

 Heavy rainfall from From july To september might bring about localized urban flooding, impacting traffic and pedestrian movement.
 High humidity prevails throughout this period.

 Summers, especially from April to June, present intense heat.
-Stay hydrated, wear light clothing, and avoid prolonged sun exposure.
+Stay hydrated, wear light clothing, and avoid prolonged time in the sun.
 While Surat is not directly on the coast, Gujarat's coastal areas can experience cyclones.
-These events are rare but bring heavy rains and strong winds to Surat.
+These events are rare but bring heavy rains and high winds to Surat.

 Drink plenty of fluids during summer months.